 * Except, you know, your research problem

 Problem: People can’t remember my name

 Do you have a name more difficult to spell or pronounce than ‘John Smith’?
 My colleague Reda Mahajar certainly does.
 I’ve known him twelve years, and still have to double-check how to write his name.
-(PS, he works on Shia/Sunni identity issues.
-PPS, I realise I’m not exactly establishing a good history with ‘remembering names’ here…).
+(I realise I’m not exactly establishing a good history with ‘remembering names’ here…).
 Short of changing your name, you will need to conduct a branding exercise.
 This means finding a way for people to either be able to remember your name—I say to spell my surname like ‘skilled’, but with an ‘n’ rather than a ‘d’ at the end (Skillen)—or create a way for people to easily find you and remember who you are.
 You need a face, and a voice, and some unashamed self-promotion.

 This means setting up relevant social media profiles, talking about your work, and hopefully finding a place to unify all that.
 In the context of websites, it means making your name your brand.
 For this website, I chose ‘lauramay.live’, not because I’m concerned about my imminent death, but because ‘Laura May’ is my primary brand for written work.
 It’s also something people can easily spell.